All India Institute of Hygiene and Public Health

-In 1943, in borehole latrine was developed by AIIH&PH in collaboration with the Rockefeller Foundation.
+In 1943, the borehole latrine was developed by AIIH&PH in collaboration with the Rockefeller Foundation.

 History

 Established with the aid of Rockefeller Foundation, AIIH&PH was inaugurated by Sir John Anderson, the Governor of Bengal on 30 December 1932.
 The AIIH&PH was a constituent college of the University of Calcutta.
 Since its inception, the college has collaborated with the Calcutta School of Tropical Medicine.
-In 1953, the Institute was accredited by WHO and UNICEF as an International Training Centre.
-The institute carried out the first village health survey in India in 1944-1945, in which a general health survey of nearly 1200 families comprising 7000 members in West Bengal was done.
+In 1953, the institute was accredited by WHO and UNICEF as an International Training Centre.
+The institute carried out the first village health survey in India in 1944–1945, in which a general health survey of nearly 1200 families comprising 7000 members in West Bengal was done.
 After independence, extension plans were drawn in 1950, at a cost of 90 lakhs, shared equally by Union Health Ministry and United Nations International Children's Emergency Fund, to build a Child and Maternity Health section at the institute.